-Eddy was the representative for Rhode Island from 1823 to 1825.
+Eddy was the representative for Rhode Island and was (unknown party).
+He served from 1823 to 1825.

 From Dec 1819 to Mar 1825, Eddy missed 25 of 336 roll call votes, which is 7.4%.
 This is better than the median of 12.7% among the lifetime records of representatives serving in Mar 1825.
 The chart below reports missed votes over time.